a) Membership is open for Male amateur golfers who are 50 and older (the applicant must turn 50 at any time during the calendar year.)

 SCORE CARD and POSTING OF SCORES:

-a) Turn in all completed and signed score cards immediately after last hole to Rock or designated director.
+a) Turn in all completed and signed score cards immediately after last hole to David or designated director or scorecard box.
 They are usually waiting in club house.

 b) All score cards must be signed and legible.
 Please write down on card your complete name so we know who you are.